Mexico sues gun makers over flow of arms from US to Mexico - KVIA

 “Defendants design these guns to be easily modified to fire automatically and to be readily transferable on the criminal market in Mexico,” the suit continued.

-From 1999 to 2004, homicides in Mexico were declining but then increased dramatically beginning in 2004, “exactly contemporaneously with Defendants’ increased production, distribution, and marketing of their military-grade weapon,” the suit reads.
+According to the lawsuit, homicides in Mexico declined from 1999 to 2004, but then increased dramatically beginning in 2004, “exactly contemporaneously with Defendants’ increased production, distribution, and marketing of their military-grade weapon.”

 Foreign Ministry Marcelo Ebrard said during a conference on Wednesday that after two years of work, Mexico filed the complaint with the goal of “the defendants companies compensate the Mexican government for the damages caused by their negligent practices, the amount of this demand will be determined in the trial.”